FilonenkoAnna/crm-sales-marketing-analysis-python/sql/queries/sql_README.md

 The goal is not to duplicate the pandas-based analysis, but to demonstrate the same underlying business questions (and one new one) solved with SQL — joins, common table expressions (CTEs), and window functions.

 > **Data privacy:** as with the rest of the project, the original CRM data and the resulting local database are not included in this public repository.
-See "Reproducing locally" below.

 ---